suomitek/suomitek-appboard/docs/user/getting-started.md

-# Get Started with Kubeapps
+# Get Started with Suomitek-appboard

-This guide will walk you through the process of deploying Kubeapps for your cluster and installing an example application.
+This guide will walk you through the process of deploying Suomitek-appboard for your cluster and installing an example application.

 ## Prerequisites

-Kubeapps assumes a working Kubernetes cluster (v1.8+), [`Helm`](https://helm.sh/) (2.14.0+) installed in your cluster and [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and configured to talk to your Kubernetes cluster.
-Kubeapps has been tested with Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), `minikube` and Docker for Desktop Kubernetes.
-Kubeapps works on RBAC-enabled clusters and this configuration is encouraged for a more secure install.
+Suomitek-appboard assumes a working Kubernetes cluster (v1.8+), [`Helm`](https://helm.sh/) (2.14.0+) installed in your cluster and [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and configured to talk to your Kubernetes cluster.
+Suomitek-appboard has been tested with Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), `minikube` and Docker for Desktop Kubernetes.
+Suomitek-appboard works on RBAC-enabled clusters and this configuration is encouraged for a more secure install.

-> On GKE, you must either be an "Owner" or have the "Container Engine Admin" role in order to install Kubeapps.
+> On GKE, you must either be an "Owner" or have the "Container Engine Admin" role in order to install Suomitek-appboard.

-## Step 1: Install Kubeapps
+## Step 1: Install Suomitek-appboard

-Use the Helm chart to install the latest version of Kubeapps:
+Use the Helm chart to install the latest version of Suomitek-appboard:

 For Helm 2: